Identification, Images, & Information

 Identification

-The elm sawfly is the largest North American sawfly with larvae reaching a length of almost two inches.
-Larvae are a yellowish-white color and possess a black dorsal stripe.
+The largest North American sawfly.
+Larvae yellowish-white with black dorsal stripe.
 While feeding, the larvae usually coil their posterior around a leaf or twig.
 At rest the larvae roll into a characteristic tight coil.
 The larvae spin tough, papery cocoons in the litter or just below the surface of the soil.
 Pink coloration is not common, most larvae are green to yellow in color.

 Range